Bunds fall with U.S. Treasuries on Summers Fed talk

 Comments by European Central Bank President Mario Draghi reiterating that the economic recovery in the euro zone was still "very, very green" and that short-term money market rates were unwarranted also helped the rebound in Bunds on Thursday.

-Investors are now focused on how much, not whether, the U.S. central bank will cut its monthly asset buying with new money at its September 17-18 meeting.
+Investors are now focused on how much, not whether, the U.S. central bank will cut its monthly asset buying with new money after its September 17-18 meeting.
 Recent below-forecast data, including jobs growth in August and consumer spending and durable goods orders in July, has deepened uncertainty about the likely extent of the reduction.

 A Reuters poll of economists on Monday found most now see the Fed trimming its $85 billion monthly bond purchases by about $10 billion, less than previous estimates of about $15 billion.